In the News

 Dedicatory prayer excerpt: “We are grateful for these beautiful islands of Samoa, and for Thy faithful saints who dwell here.
 Jacob, son of Lehi, declared anciently: ‘Great are the promises of the Lord unto them who are upon the isles of the sea.’
 We have witnessed the fulfillment of Thy covenant, for Thou hast not forgotten them.”

-Read the dedicatory prayer for the Apia Samoa Temple.
+Read the dedicatory prayer of the Apia Samoa Temple.

 Dedicatory prayer excerpt: “Now Father, we pray that Thou wilt watch over this sacred structure and preserve it from the kind of destructive force which destroyed its predecessor building.
 Wilt Thou sanctify it and hallow it, that all who enter herein may do so with a knowledge that they are in Thy holy habitation.”